-Technically, the ACA requires all Americans to have health insurance.
-While a few states have passed laws requiring citizens to have health care insurance, North Carolina is not one of them.
+Technically, the Affordable Care Act requires all Americans to have health insurance.
+While a few states have passed laws requiring citizens to have health care insurance, North Carolina isn’t one of them.
 Congress removed the tax penalty for Americans failing to maintain a minimum level of coverage, and North Carolina doesn’t enforce the mandate.

 No one will force you to use the Health Insurance Marketplace.
-However, some incentives make using it attractive (such as the Advance Premium Tax Credit) if you’re trying to reduce your out-of-pocket costs.
+Some incentives make using it attractive, such as the Advance Premium Tax Credit, if you’re trying to reduce your out-of-pocket costs.

-Flexible Spending Accounts (FSA) and Health Savings Accounts (HSA) are good ideas, but they don’t replace health insurance coverage.
+Flexible spending accounts (FSAs) and health savings accounts (HSAs) are good ideas, but they don’t replace health insurance coverage.
 While these accounts allow you to save money on your health care costs or put money aside to deal with medical expenses, it’s unlikely an FSA or HSA will provide enough money to cover all your out-of-pocket expenses.